 The purpose of EAC’s national voting system certification program is to independently verify that voting systems comply with the functional capabilities, accessibility, and security requirements necessary to ensure the integrity and reliability of voting system operation, as established in the Voluntary Voting System Guidelines (VVSG).

 On February 10, 2021, the EAC's Commissioners unanimously adopted the newest VVSG standard, version 2.0.
-In November and December of 2022, the VVSG 2.0 was fully implemented with the accreditation of both Voting System Test Labs (VSTL) by the EAC to test to the new standard.
+In November and December of 2022, the VVSG 2.0 was ready to be used for testing with the accreditation of both Voting System Test Labs (VSTL) by the EAC to test to the new standard.

-As described in section 3 of the EAC's VVSG Lifecycle Policy, old VVSG standards will be deprecated 12 months after new major VVSG standards are implemented.
-With the accreditation of the first VSTL to test to VVSG 2.0 on November 15, 2022, VVSG 1.0 and VVSG 1.1 will be deprecated on November 16, 2023.
+As described in section 3 of the EAC's VVSG Lifecycle Policy, old VVSG standards will no longer be used by the EAC to certify voting systems 12 months after new major VVSG standards are ready to be used for testing.
+With the accreditation of the first VSTL to test to VVSG 2.0 on November 15, 2022, VVSG 1.0 and VVSG 1.1 will no longer be used by the EAC to certify voting systems on November 16, 2023.

 The EAC will continue to accept applications for voting systems to be tested against VVSG 1.0 and 1.1 until November 15, 2023.
-After that point, VVSG 1.0 and 1.1 will be deprecated, and all applications for voting systems to be newly certified by the EAC must be for VVSG 2.0 or limited maintenance modifications to existing EAC-certified systems.
+After that point, VVSG 1.0 and 1.1 will no longer be accepted for submission, and all applications for voting systems to be newly certified by the EAC must be for VVSG 2.0 or limited maintenance modifications to existing EAC-certified systems.

-Voting systems will not be decertified by the EAC as the result of VVSG deprecation.
-Deprecation only affects the standards manufacturers may use to obtain future EAC certifications, not systems previously certified to past standards.
+Voting systems will not be decertified by the EAC as the result of VVSG migration.
+VVSG migration only affects the standards manufacturers may use to obtain future EAC certifications, not systems previously certified to past standards.

 VVSG 1.0 and 1.1 certified voting systems may continue to be used and do not need to be replaced by systems certified to VVSG 2.0, unless otherwise dictated by individual state statute.

-The EAC has developed resources to assist election officials with communications about deprecation of these standards and reassuring the public that our voting systems are secure and accurate.
+The EAC has developed resources to assist election officials with communications about the migration of these standards and reassuring the public that our voting systems are secure and accurate.